States of Jersey

 (b) may

-dismiss the person so appointed.
+dismiss the person appointed.

 (2) The

-25 Appointment
+25 Appointment,

-and dismissal of Assistant Ministers
+dismissal and resignation of Assistant Ministers[68]

 (1) The